 Nam: A Lighted Banner for Tibet

-This piece was created for an exhibition called, "Nam: The Sky's Curved Mirror," which took place in Dunedin, New Zealand. this year.
-The show was a huge success and I wish I could have seen it hanging with my own eyes.
-The show was organized by a friend who wished to honor 50 years of Tibetan Culture in exile.
+This piece was created for an exhibition called, "Nam: The Sky's Curved Mirror," which took place in Dunedin, New Zealand in 2011.
+The show was a huge success.
+It was organized by fellow artist, April Dolkar, who wished to honor 50 years of Tibetan Culture in exile.

 "NAM (Tibetan for 'sky') refers to the boundless expanse and ground for experience.
 As such, this concept is related to artists' collective works, and the viewer's response ~ each resembling the contemplation of the sky, in a full state of receptivity.
 Like a curved mirror reflects light, visual and performing artists will explore the interstices of memory & inspiration, search for expression, and offer new works to create & reflect our exchange of internal & intercultural dialogues for the expressed purpose of world peace.